beldenge/Zenith/README.md

 The results show that with more sampler iterations, it takes more time to complete each epoch, but each epoch has a greater probability of finding the correct solution.
 The default is 5000 sampler iterations, which is a good balance between accuracy and speed.

 The benchmarks were carried out using JDK 8 on a Windows 10 laptop with an i7-7700HQ CPU @ 2.80GHz with 2GB memory allocated.

-# How-to
-First you'll need to download Java 8 or later: [AdoptOpenJDK](https://adoptopenjdk.net/)

-The easiest way to use Zenith is to run the web UI.
-Check out [zenith-ui](zenith-ui/README.md) on how to get it up and running.

-For specifics on the command-line and REST API, please check out the [zenith-inference](zenith-inference/README.md) and [zenith-api](zenith-api/README.md) modules respectively.

 # Modules
 ### [zenith-api](zenith-api/README.md)